OdidiLavender/portfolio-landing-page/README.md

 ## PORTFOLIO-LANDING-PAGE

-This is a portfolio landing page website where customers come and order tastey delicious burgers at pocket friendly prices, It contains basic features that a basic website has with great color and parterns.
+This is a portfolio landing page website where customers can get to access different works I've done with my skills in coding
 ## Table of contents
 * [Project Name](#Portfolio landing page)
 * [Author]()